 - Demand metrics

-Demand Planning Training & Certification
+Demand Planning courses & Certification

-Demand planning is the important process of forecasting product demand to ensure timely delivery to customers.
+Demand planning training is the important process of forecasting product demand to ensure timely delivery to customers.
 Master the essential techniques for forecasting demand, managing, and planning for demand uncertainty and learn how to build this into sales and operations planning.

-Your team will learn the various forecasting and statistical techniques for existing and new product introductions (NPI) including quantitative and qualitative methods.
+With our demand planning courses your team will learn the various forecasting and statistical techniques for existing and new product introductions (NPI) including quantitative and qualitative methods.